WGLab/GDP/README.md

 ```
 ImportError: /lib64/libstdc++.so.6: version 'CXXABI_1.3.9' not found (required by /home/gangcai/bin/miniconda2/lib/python2.7/site-packages/scipy/sparse/_sparsetools.so)
 ```
-Your can export your library path, and if you use conda, you can export by:
+You can export your library path, and if you use conda, you can export by:
 ```bash
 export LD_LIBRARY_PATH="/home/gangcai/bin/miniconda2/lib:$LD_LIBRARY_PATH"
 ```